-Circumstances that qualify for a concessionary rate on qualification courses (course code begins with V):
+Circumstances that qualify for a concessionary rate on qualification courses with codes beginning with letters PV or PX.

-- In receipt of Universal Credit (work related requirements group, work preparation group or work focused groups)
+- In receipt of Universal Credit (work related requirements group, work preparation group or work focused group);

 If you have difficulty paying the course fees and are on a low income you can apply to the Discretionary Learner Support Fund for financial support when you enrol.

-Circumstances that qualify for a concessionary rate on courses with codes beginning with the letter C.
+Circumstances that qualify for a concessionary rate on courses with codes beginning with the letters PC.